Gorontalo people: Literature

 Lumadu is a type of native Gorontalo oral literature in the form of brain exercising riddles and metaphors or parables.
-Lumadu if often used by children for games, while metaphoric Lumadu is often used in conversations among adults with the purpose to show courtesy for others, to broaden the conversation with others and to bring value into the subject of the conversation.
+Lumadu is often used by children for games, while metaphoric Lumadu is often used in conversations among adults with the purpose to show courtesy for others, to broaden the conversation with others and to bring value into the subject of the conversation.

 Folk dance

 One of the cultural art form of the Gorontalo people is the Polopalo dance.
 This traditional dance is popular among the Gorontalo community, and even as far as North Sulawesi region.

 Local traditions

 There are several traditional customs from the Gorontalo community, among them: